nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/compatibility-matrix.md

 ## Application Servers

-The Nuxeo Platform can be based on [JBoss](http://www.jboss.org/jbossas/) or [Tomcat](http://tomcat.apache.org/).
-Supported versions are:
+The Nuxeo Platform can be based on [Tomcat](http://tomcat.apache.org/).
+Supported version is:

 {{! multiexcerpt name='supported-app-servers-versions'}}
 <ul>